Executive Search vs Contingent Recruitment. How to choose?

 - No one really owns the process; Clients get too many non-relevant CVs; the contingent recruiter often doesn’t get paid for their work (don’t quote me but the figure is around a 25% conversion rate on all mandates that hit their desk); candidates don’t know who they should channel their CV through to get the best chance of it becoming visible to the company etc …

-Executive search (Headhunting) is based on a service agreement between the client and the recruiter, which implies that an exclusive, in-depth “search” will be conducted in order to ensure you the most relevant shortlist.
-The fee for this research backed process is a percentage of the candidate’s annual salary and is typically paid in 3 tranches, at the beginning of the process, at short list, and upon successful hire of the candidate.
+Executive Search (Headhunting) is based on a service agreement between the client and the recruiter, which implies that an exclusive, in-depth “search” will be conducted in order to ensure you the most relevant shortlist.
+The fee for this research backed process is a percentage of the candidate’s annual salary and is typically paid in 3 tranches, at the beginning of the process, at shortlist, and upon successful hire of the candidate.
 Retained executive search is typically used for middle and top management positions and hard-to-fill roles requiring a specific blend of skills and experience, or when the recruitment is highly confidential.

 Firms invest important resources in talent mapping and sourcing, as well as evaluating candidates and moving them through the process in a highly structured way.
-As a client you will be presented with a progress report (research report on what has been done and the general market insight related to the search), a relevant longlist and final shortlist of suitable (and interested) profiles.
+As a client you will be presented with a progress report (research report on what has been done and the general market insight related to the search), a relevant longlist and a final shortlist of suitable (and interested) profiles.

 Search recruiters are consulting profiles; they invest time in fully understanding your company’s needs and in identifying the key success factors of the position to hire.
 They translate those factors into skills, knowledge and behavioural competencies required and they recommend the most relevant sourcing strategy (go-to-market approach) to find those ideal candidates.
-At the approach phase candidates are evaluated against very specific requirements including their motivation for change.
+At the approach phase, candidates are evaluated against very specific requirements including their motivation for change.
 This is a rigorous process with typically 8 -12 weeks from start to offer stage (pending complexity, urgency and confidentiality of each mandate).

 To deliver, each mandate will be run by a dedicated team including resourcers, research associates and the lead consultant.
 If you are not receiving all of the above, you are not getting a full search service.